status-im/infra-nimbus/ansible/roles/nimbus-stats/README.md

 # Description

 This role defined a simple service which lists the current state of the nodes in the fleet.
+It does it by collecting most recent messages from the logs stored in ElasticSearch cluster and saves them in a JSON file which is then hosted publicly via Nginx.

 # Configuration